PLAYTIKA HOLDING CORP. (NASDAQ: PLTK) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion

 NEW YORK, Dec.
-27, 2021 (GLOBE NEWSWIRE) -- Bernstein Liebhard, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion no later than January 24, 2022 in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired ordinary shares of Playtika Holding Corp. (“Playtika” or the “Company”) (NASADQ: PLTK) in connection with Playtika’s January 15, 2021 initial public offering; and/or (ii) Playtika securities between January 15, 2021 and November 2, 2021, inclusive (the “Class Period”).
+30, 2021 /PRNewswire/ -- Bernstein Liebhard, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion no later than January 24, 2022in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired ordinary shares of Playtika Holding Corp. ("Playtika" or the "Company") (NASDAQ: PLTK) in connection with Playtika's January 15, 2021 initial public offering; and/or (ii) Playtika securities between January 15, 2021 and November 2, 2021, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Eastern District of New York and alleges violations of §§11 and 15 of the Securities Act of 1933 and §§ 10(b) and 20(a) of the Securities Exchange Act of 1934.

 If you purchased or acquired (a) Playtika ordinary shares in connection with the IPO; and/or (b) Playtika securities during the Class Period, and/or would like to discuss your legal rights and options please visit Playtika Holding Corp.
 Shareholder Class Action Lawsuit or contact Joe Seidman toll free at (877) 779-1414 or [email protected].